 2. Carry a Scarf

-These multifaceted clothing items can be handy in nearly every country.
+These multifaceted clothing items can be handy in nearly every country, so they are a staple for studyng abroad.
 Scarves are easy to add or take off when the weather changes or modesty needs change.

 3. Follow The Bend Over Rule

 If you bend over and you are worried about anything hanging out, put on more clothes.
 It is a fool-proof rule.
 Try it before you leave your room every day.